cosmos/ibc/spec/ics-15-cosmos-signed-messages/README.md

 to the Cosmos chain identifier.
 The user-agent should **refuse** signing if the `@chain_id` field does not match the currently active chain!
 The `@type` field corresponds to the type of structure the user will be signing in an application.
+The protocol allows for signing valid ASCII text and application-specific objects.
+In the former case, the `@type` must be `"message"` and the latter case `@type` must be `"object"`.

 Having the ability to support domain separation of messages is also be vital as just simply encoding messages is not sufficient.
 For example, some applications